 Composting is a common practice in regenerative gardening.
 It involves collecting kitchen scraps, yard waste, and other organic materials.
 By creating compost, gardeners recycle nutrients back into the soil.

-A well-balanced compost pile should include green materials like vegetable peels and brown materials like dried leaves.
+A well-balanced compost pile should include both green materials, such as vegetable peels, and brown materials, like dried leaves.
 This mix helps create a rich, nutrient-dense compost.
 Once ready, compost enhances soil structure and improves water retention.

-Using organic matter like mulch also adds nutrients and protects soil from erosion.
+Organic matter, such as mulch, also adds nutrients and protects the soil from erosion.
 It keeps the ground cool and moist, benefiting plants over time.
 Regular composting leads to healthier plants and a more vibrant garden.

-Alternately, a fermentation process known as bokashi allows people to recycle many different types of organic (carbon-based) materials quickly without odors or the production of greenhouse gases.
+Alternatively, a fermentation process known as bokashi enables people to quickly recycle various types of organic (carbon-based) materials without producing odors or releasing greenhouse gases.
 Bokashi can be spread on the soil as a mulch, mixed in worm bins or compost piles, or incorporated into the soil to increase nutrients, microbes, and organic matter.

 Natural Pest Control Methods

 Natural pest control is another key component of regenerative gardening.
-This method is done without synthetic chemicals, promoting a healthier environment.
+This method does not use synthetic chemicals, promoting a healthier environment.
 Essential oils are the most commonly used pest control mixes.
-However, some types of fermented extracts can be made and used to control pests in the garden.
+However, some types of fermented extracts can also be made and used to control pests in the garden.

-Gardeners can attract beneficial insects like ladybugs and lacewings.
-These insects feed on common pests, reducing their numbers without chemicals.
+Gardeners can attract beneficial insects, such as ladybugs and lacewings.
+These insects feed on common pests, naturally reducing their numbers without the use of chemicals.
 Additionally, planting companion plants can deter harmful insects.
 For example, marigolds can help keep nematodes away from tomatoes.

 Barriers like row covers protect plants from pests while allowing air and water to pass through.
 Keeping the garden tidy and rotating crops helps minimize pest problems.
-These strategies create a balanced ecosystem, supporting both plants and wildlife.
+These strategies create a balanced ecosystem that supports both plants and wildlife.

 Crop Rotation and Polycultures

 Crop rotation improves soil health and reduces disease.
 Rotating different types of crops helps prevent nutrient depletion.
-Each plant has unique nutrient needs and contributions to the soil.
+Each plant has unique nutrient requirements and contributes to the soil in distinct ways.

 Polycultures involve growing multiple crops together.
 This practice increases biodiversity and reduces the risks of pests and diseases.
-For instance, growing beans alongside corn allows beans to fix nitrogen in the soil, benefiting corn.
+For instance, growing beans alongside corn allows the beans to fix nitrogen in the soil, which benefits the corn.

 Planting a variety of species also fosters habitat for beneficial insects.
 Mixing plants can lead to better yields and healthier soil over time.
 Emphasizing rotation and polycultures can significantly enhance garden resilience and productivity.